esphome/esphome-docs/guides/faq.rst

     By default ESPHome uses mDNS to show online/offline state in the dashboard view.
 So for that feature to work you need to enable host networking mode.

-    On MacOS the networking mode ("-net=host" option) doesn't work as expected.
+    The `host networking driver <https://docs.docker.com/network/drivers/host/>`_ is not supported on Docker Desktop for Mac and Docker Desktop for Windows.

     You have to use another way to launch the dashboard with a port mapping option and use alternative to mDNS to have the online/offline stat (see below)

     mDNS might not work if your Home Assistant server and your ESPHome nodes are on different subnets.